 Certain infections may cause blood in the stool.
 Some babies may get diarrhea when they have an infection.

-One of the most dangerous infections is
+One of the most dangerous conditions is

 - Fluids: A doctor may recommend intravenous (IV) fluids or electrolyte drinks for a baby whose diarrhea causes dehydration.